 - pinch of sea salt

 Thoroughly wash and dry radish leaves.
-Remove woody stems and put in blender with remaining ingredients.
+Remove woody stems and put in blender or food processor with remaining ingredients.
 Blend until smooth.
+Easy, peasy.